Uzair-90/HSPSQL/uzair/DBMS Internals/Notes/lect_9.md

 * More than half-full (on deletion)

-## B E T T E R L ATC H I N G A LG O R I T H M
+## B E T T E R  LATCHING  A LG O R I T H M

 Most modifications to a B+Tree will not require a split or merge.
 Instead of assuming that there will be a split/merge, optimistically traverse